-Floor people are to consider the best interest of the game and fairness as top priorities in the decision-making process.
-Unusual circumstances can on occasion dictate that decisions in the interest of fairness take priority over the technical rules.
-The floorperson’s decision is final.
+The best interest of the game and fairness are top priorities in decision-making.
+Unusual circumstances occasionally dictate that decisions in the interest of fairness take priority over technical rules.
+Floor decisions are final.

 3: Official Terminology of Tournament Poker

-Official terms are simple, unmistakable, time-honored declarations like: bet, raise, call, fold, check, all-in, pot (in pot-limit only), and complete.
-Regional terms may also meet this standard.
-The use of non-standard language is at player’s risk because it may result in a ruling other than what the player intended.
-It is the responsibility of players to make their intentions clear.
-See Rules 37 & 45.
+Official betting terms are simple, unmistakable, time-honored declarations like: bet, raise, call, fold, check, all-in, complete, and pot (pot-limit only).
+Regional terms may also meet this test.
+Also, players must use gestures with caution when facing action; tapping the table is a check.
+It is the responsibility of players to make their intentions clear: using non-standard terms or gestures is at player’s risk and may result in a ruling other than what the player intended.
+See also Rules 2 & 42.

-Players may not talk on the phone while at the poker table.
-House rules apply to all other forms of electronic devices.
+Players may not talk on a phone at the table.
+Ring tones, music, etc. should be inaudible to others.
+House rules apply to other types of electronic devices and communication.

 Tournament and satellite seats will be randomly assigned.
-A player who started the tournament in the wrong seat with the correct chipstack amount will be moved to the correct seat and will take his current total chipstack with him.
-For a player in a wrong seat with another player’s chips, see Recommended Procedures at the TDA Forum.
+A player who started in the wrong seat with a correct chip stack will move to the correct seat & take his current total chip stack with him.

 Accommodations for players with special needs will be made when possible.

-B: In mixed games (example: HORSE), when the game shifts from hold’em to stud, after the last hold’em hand the button is moved exactly to the position it would be if the next hand was hold’em and then frozen there during the stud round.
-The player moved during stud is the player who would be the big blind if the game was hold’em for that hand.
-When hold’em resumes the button for the first hand will be at the position where it was frozen.
+B: In mixed games (ex: HORSE), when the game shifts from hold’em to stud, after the last hold’em hand the button moves to the position it would be if the next hand was hold’em and is frozen there during stud.
+The player moved in stud is the player who would be big blind if the game were hold’em for that hand.
+Shifting to hold’em the button starts where it was frozen.